-Whenever you connect to a host computer running LogMeIn, you must authenticate yourself to the host computer.
+Whenever you connect to a computer running the host software, you must authenticate yourself to the host, that is, the target computer.
 That means you need to prove that you have the right to use the remote (host) computer by entering a user name and password that the computer recognizes.
 Do not enter your LogMeIn ID and password.
 This will result in Error 1326 or Error 5 (incorrect user name and password).

-On some computers you may be prompted to enter a Computer Access Code.
-Usually you are prompted to create a Computer Access Code when you install LogMeIn to a computer that is not configured to require a Windows or Mac user name and password (when you start the computer, it is ready to go without entering a password).
-The Computer Access Code gives you assurance that only people who know the special code can access your computer.
+On some computers you may be prompted to enter a Computer Access Code, also known as "computer passcode".
+Usually you are prompted to create a Computer Access Code when you install the host software to a remote computer that is not configured to require a Windows or Mac user name and password (when you start the computer, it is ready to go without entering a password).
+The Computer Access Code gives you assurance that only people who know the special code can access your remote computer.